arnold-c/OutbreakDetection/manuscript/supplemental-appendix.typ

 ], caption: figure.caption(
 position: top,
 [
-The outbreak detection accuracy for each testing scenario, at the optimal thresholds.
+Mean outbreak detection accuracy of each testing scenario at their specific optimal thresholds, when the average noise incidence is 8 times higher than the average measles incidence.
+A) the noise structure is dynamical, and the seasonality is in-phase with the measles incidence.
+B) the noise structure is Poisson only.
 ]),
 kind: "quarto-float-tbl",
 supplement: "Table",